noble-platinate/Vehicle-Routing-Problem-DRL/README.md

-# Reinforcement Learning for Solving the Vehicle Routing Problem
+# Deep Reinforcement Learning for Production Scheduling

-We use Reinforcement for solving Travelling Salesman Problem (TSP) and Vehicle Routing Problem (VRP).
+We use Deep Reinforcement Learning for solving Production Scheduling, motivated from the code from Vehicle Routing Problem

 ## Paper
-Implementation of our paper: [Reinforcement Learning for Solving the Vehicle Routing Problem](https://arxiv.org/abs/1802.04240v2).
+Implementation of the original paper: [Reinforcement Learning for Solving the Vehicle Routing Problem](https://arxiv.org/abs/1802.04240v2).

 ## Dependencies